-Section 40.11(a)(1) of the CEA's implementing regulations also prohibits event contracts that involve "an activity that is unlawful" under any state law.
-States' police powers are an essential component of their sovereignty and guaranteed by the TenthAmendment of the United States Constitution.
-The longstanding authority of states to regulate matters of health, safety, welfare, and morals is fundamental to the federalist system enshrined in the Constitution.
-See Medtronic, Inc. v.
+Medtronic, Inc. v.
 Lohr, 518 U.S. 470 (1996).
 This is especially true with respect to state regulation of gambling.
 It is well established that the regulation of gambling is a core police power of the state.
 See Ah Sin v.
 Wittman, 198 U.S. 500, 505-06 (1905) ("The suppression of gambling is concededly within the police powers of a state."); Johnson v.
 Collins Entm't Co., Inc., 199 F.3d 710, 720 (4th Cir.
 1999) ("The regulation of gambling enterprises lies at the heart of the state's police power."); Hawkeye Commodity Promotions, Inc. v.
 Vilsack, 486 F.3d 430, 439 (8th Cir.
-2007) ("A state's police power encompasses controlling gambling. ..."); United States v.
+2007) ("A state's police power encompasses controlling gambling"); United States v.
 Washington, 879 F.2d 1400, 1401 (6th Cir.
-1989) ("The enactment of gambling laws is clearly a proper exercise of the state's police power "); W. Va.
-Ass'n of Club Owners & Fraternal Servs., Inc. v.
+1989) ("The enactment of gambling laws is clearly a proper exercise of the state's police power"); WV Ass'n of Club Owners & Fraternal Servs., Inc. v.
 Musgrave, 553 F.3d 292, 302 (4th Cir.
 2009) ("[R]egulating gambling is at the core of the state's residual powers as a sovereign in our constitutional scheme.").
 For over a century, the state police power to regulate gaming, specifically, has been affirmed by the Supreme Court and the federal government as a core exercise of state sovereignty.
 Sports betting is a form of gaming.
-See, e.g., 25 C.F.R § 502.4(c) III gaming" to include betting); see (defining "Class expressly sports also Is Sports Betting Considered Gambling?, Kindbridge (July 27, 2023) (accessible here).
+25 C.F.R § 502.4(c) (defining "Class III gaming" to expressly include sports betting); see also Is Sports Betting Considered Gambling?, Kindbridge (July 27, 2023) (accessible here).

 In 2018, the U.S. Supreme Court held in Murphy v.
 NCAA that the Professional and Amateur Sports Protection Act ("PASPA"), Pub.
 L. No. 102-559, was unconstitutional and that states could legalize sports betting.
 584 U.S. 453, 486 (2018).
-According to the Congressional Research Service, since the U.S. Supreme Court's ruling in Murphy, 38 states and the District of Columbia have legalized (and regulated) sports gambling.
-Approximately 20 states prohibit online sports betting and nearly a dozen states prohibit all forms of sports betting.
-In Oklahoma, there currently exists a general sports betting prohibition.
-3A Okla.
-Stat. § 262(H); see also 21 Okla.
-Stat. §§ 941, 982, 991.
+According to the Congressional Research Service, since the U.S. Supreme Court's ruling in Murphy, 38 states and the District of Columbia have regulated (and legalized) sports gambling.
+8 Approximately 20 states prohibit online sports betting and nearly a dozen states prohibit all forms of sports betting.9

-Sports Contracts effectively enable citizens in every state to gamble on sports online, including in states like Oklahoma that have enacted laws prohibiting sports betting, and on tribal lands.
-Sports Contracts, therefore, they are in direct conflict with state laws that prohibit retail or online sports betting.
-Allowing Sports Contracts to be traded on a federal exchange would usurp a core police power of states to regulate gaming within their borders.
-Thus, section 40.11(a)(1) of the CEA's implementing regulations prohibits Sports Contracts because Sports Contracts involve an activity - sports betting - that is unlawful under many states' laws.
+Sports Contracts effectively enable citizens in every state to gamble on sports online, including in states that have enacted laws prohibiting sports betting and on tribal lands.
+Therefore, they are in direct conflict with state laws that prohibit retail or online sports betting and allowing them to be traded on a federal exchange would usurp a core police power of states to regulate gaming within their borders.
+Section 40.11(a)(1) of the CEA's implementing regulations thus prohibits Sports Contracts because Sports Contracts involve an activity-sports betting-that is unlawful under many states' laws.10